EXCLUSIVE-France's Renault says it backs moratorium on deep-sea mining

 Negotiations had been disrupted by the global pandemic but in-person meetings of the ISA Council and ISA Assembly took place in December.
 The ISA Council - the executive organ of the ISA - will next meet from March 21 to April 1.

-(Reporting by Helen Reid in Johannesburg, additional reporting by Gilles Guillaume in Paris; Editing by Amran Abocar, Bernadette Baum, Kirsten Donovan)
+(Reporting by Helen Reid in Johannesburg; Additional reporting by Gilles Guillaume in Paris and Joe White in Detroit; Editing by Amran Abocar, Bernadette Baum, Kirsten Donovan)

 ((Helen.Reid@thomsonreuters.com; +27 66 156 5214;))